-- BAN 2240 Instalment Credit, 3 semester hours, 45 lec.
-[Offered as needed] In this course, the techniques of instalment lending are presented concisely.
+BAN 2240 Instalment Credit, 3 semester hours, 45 lec.
+[Offered as needed]

+In this course, the techniques of instalment lending are presented concisely.
 Emphasis is placed on establishing the credit, obtaining and checking information, servicing the loan, and collecting the amounts due.
 Each phase of a bank's instalment credit operation is carefully scrutinized.
-Other topics discussed are inventory financing, special loan programs, business development and advertising, and the public relations aspect of instalment lending. - Money and Banking, 3 semester hours, 45 lec.
+Other topics discussed are inventory financing, special loan programs, business development and advertising, and the public relations aspect of instalment lending.

+BAN 2900 Directed Study-Banking 1 semester hour, 30 lab.
 [Offered as needed]